What is culture?

 Take Hermès, for example, where a single Birkin bag might require over 18 hours of meticulous handcrafting by a skilled artisan.

-This dedication to quality and detail is highly respected, yet the unobtainable nature of the product also attracts criticism.
+This dedication to quality and detail is highly respected, yet the unattainable nature of the product also attracts criticism.
 Similarly, Patek Philippe watches, known for their master craftsmanship and generational durability, stir admiration for their uniqueness, but the price and limited availability fuel debates about accessibility.

 Luxury brands understand that, for their clientele, time and money are abstract concepts experienced differently than for the average consumer.